 - notification must be given 7 weeks (for parental leave until the child reaches the age of 3) or 13 weeks in advance (for parental leave between the child’s 3rd birthday and the end of their 8th year).

-Entitlement to part-time work for care purposes
+Right to part-time work for caregiving purposes

 Employees may be released from work in whole or in part if they care for a close relative in need of care in their home environment (care leave).
-This entitlement only applies to employers with 15 or more employees.
+This right only applies to employers with 15 or more employees.
 Further details on how to apply can be found in Section 3 (3) ff. of the Care Leave Act.

 Enforcement of rights